git-kick/ioBroker.e3dc-rscp/README.md

 <a name="toc"></a>
 ## Adapter configuration
 Here is what to configure when creating a new instance of the adapter.
-Options are organized in Tabs.
+Settings are organized in Tabs.
 ### Tab "Options"
  <table>
   <tr>